- Dr. Hubert Dreyfus predicted many issues that AI would face when it tried to emulate human brains.

 Comments from Dreyfus Deep in the First AI Winter

 What Dreyfus is describing here occurs in the nadir of the first AI winter.
-The first AI winter is timed with the publication of the Lighthill report, which pointed out the lack of progress that had been made in AI up to that point.
+The first AI winter is timed with the Lighthill report’s publication, which pointed out the lack of AI progress up to that point.

 Graphic from Sebastian Schuchmann.